Aidan-McNay/chimes-leds/docs/conclusions.rst

 In the end, there were no external standards governing our project.
-However, we reused Prof. Adams’ `CAN bus implementation <https://vanhunteradams.com/Pico/CAN/CAN.html>`_, and our team's PWM implemnetation used in lab3.
+However, we reused Prof. Adams’ `CAN bus implementation <https://vanhunteradams.com/Pico/CAN/CAN.html>`_, and our team's PWM implementation used in lab3.